republique-et-canton-de-geneve/github-traffic-statistics/README.md

 # Customization

-In order to accommodate this project to your own GitHub page:
+In order to accommodate this repository to your own GitHub page:

-1. Clone this project
+1. Clone this repository.

-2. Edit file `charts-data.js` and replace the values with you own traffic values
+2. Edit file `charts-data.js` and replace the values with the traffic values of your own GitHub repositories.

-3. Edit file `charts-data.js` and replace the values with those of your own projects.
+3. Edit file `main.js` and replace the values with those of your own repositories.
-In the calls to function `plot`, beware of the 3rd parameter `maxY`: if it is smaller than the largest value, the project won't be plotted at all.
+In the calls to function `plot`, beware of the 3rd parameter `maxY`: if it is smaller than the largest value, the repository's data won't be plotted at all.

-On the community version of GitHub, the traffic values of your projects are to be found at tab `Insights`, option `Traffic`.
+On the community version of GitHub, the traffic values of your repositories are to be found at tab `Insights`, option `Traffic`.
 Note that GitHub provides values on a 2-week time range only.
-This implies that you have to pick and store these value quite regularly, e.g., every month;
+This implies that you have to pick and store these values quite regularly, e.g., every month;
-as far as we know, values older than two weeks are parmanently lost.
+as far as we know, data older than two weeks are permanently lost.